STICKzilla21/Jaus--Advancements/README.md

 # Jaus--Advancements
-This datapack brings new advancements to Minecraft Vanilla using mechanics from the original game.
+This datapack brings new advancements to Minecraft: Java Edition using Vanilla mechanics.